Existence and uniqueness of global Koopman eigenfunctions for stable fixed points and periodic orbits: Proofs of the main results

 \textit{Defining a linear contraction mapping on $\F$.} Recall that $F\colon \R^n\to \R^n$ is the diffeomorphism from the statement of the lemma.
-By \eqref{eq:B-pos-invariant}, all sufficiently small closed balls $B\subset \R^n$ centered at the origin satisfy $F(B)\subset B$.
+By \eqref{eq:B-pos-invariant}, all sufficiently small closed (adapted norm) balls $B\subset \R^n$ centered at the origin satisfy $F(B)\subset B$.
 Additionally, since $F\in \CLKA(\R^n,\R^n)$ and $B$ is compact, $F|_B \in \CKA(B,\R^n)$.
-It follows that there is a well-defined linear operator $T\colon \CKA(B,\C^m)\to \CKA(B,\C^m)$ given by\footnote{That $\D^k T(\varphi)$ is $\alpha$-H\"older follows from the chain rule, the fact that $F$ and the first $k-1$ derivatives of $\varphi$ are $C^1$ and hence Lipschitz, the fact that the composition of a bounded $\alpha$-H\"older function with a bounded Lipschitz function is again $\alpha$-H\"older, and the fact that the product of bounded $\alpha$-H\"older functions is again $\alpha$-H\"{o}lder (see, e.g., \cite[Lem~1.19]{eldering2013normally}).}
+It follows that there is a well-defined linear operator $T\colon \CKA(B,\C^m)\to \CKA(B,\C^m)$ given by\footnote{That $\D^k T(\varphi)$ is $\alpha$-H\"older follows from the chain rule, the fact that the first $k-1$ derivatives of $F$ and of $\varphi$ are $C^1$ and hence Lipschitz (hence also $\alpha$-H\"{o}lder), the fact that the composition of an $\alpha$-H\"older function with a Lipschitz function is again $\alpha$-H\"older, and the fact that the product of bounded $\alpha$-H\"older functions is again $\alpha$-H\"{o}lder (see, e.g., \cite[Lem~1.19]{eldering2013normally}). }